heesungjang/joseph-jang-md/posts/javascript-promise-object.md

 delayThenValue()
   .then((value) => {
-    console.log(value); // Asynchronous result
+    console.log(value); // "Asynchronous result" after 2 seconds
   })
   .error((error) => {
-    console.log(error); // Error occurred
+    console.log(error); // Won't happen in this example });
-  });

 ```

-Similar to JavaScript's native Promise object, the VPromise class performs asynchronous operations and calls the appropriate handler (onResolve or onReject) based on the result.
-The key here is using vbind to permanently bind the this context of the onResolve and onReject methods to the current instance.

-Without using bind, if these methods were called asynchronously, this could be set to an unexpected value, preventing access to instance properties like promiseChain or handleError.
-This reinforces the understanding that:

-“this in JavaScript is dynamically determined based on how the function is called.”
+The `vbind` calls in the constructor are what make this work.
+Without them, the `onResolve` and `onReject` methods would lose their connection to the Promise instance when called asynchronously.

-## The Role of bind
+## Why bind Saves the Day

-In VPromise, the onResolve method isn't called as a method of the instance, but rather as a standalone function.
-This happens when the executionFunction (which performs the asynchronous operation) calls resolve.
-If bind is not used, this within onResolve would refer to the global object (or be undefined in strict mode), causing issues with accessing this.promiseChain.
+Here's what would happen without those `vbind` calls: when `setTimeout` eventually calls our resolve function, it wouldn't be called as a method of our `VPromise` instance.
+Instead, it would be called as a standalone function, meaning `this` would probably point to the global object (or be `undefined` in strict mode).

-Using vbind ensures that this is correctly bound to the instance, making the asynchronous behavior predictable and ensuring that the onResolve and onReject methods function as intended, even when called asynchronously.

-Understanding this and the bind method is crucial in JavaScript, especially when dealing with asynchronous code.
+Our carefully crafted `onResolve` method would suddenly have no idea what `this.promiseChain` or `this.handleError` are supposed to be.
+The whole thing would break with a cascade of undefined errors.

+With `bind`, the methods stay connected to their original instance no matter how they're called.

+## The Bigger Picture

+JavaScript gives you flexibility with `this`, but that flexibility means you need to be explicit about what you want. `bind` is how you tell JavaScript to stop being clever and just stick to what you specified.

+It's one of those methods that seems pointless until you actually need it.
+Then you realize how much cleaner your asynchronous code becomes when you don't have to worry about `this` wandering off.

 ---